prvctice/wecouldstartover/README.md

-# We Could Start Over - Out 1
+# Out1 Magazine: We Could Start Over

-An interactive image gallery for viewing the 62-image photography collection "We Could Start Over - Out 1" by Tim Moore.
+An interactive image gallery I made for one of my issues.
+It will display whatever images you throw in the folder you select in the index.html.
+A nice simple gallery for those that can use one.

 ## Features